futuregrid/cloud-metrics/man/fg-cleanup-db.md

 DESCRIPTION
 ===========

-Delete table records in which -t table name and -d database name are spe cified.
+Delete table records in which -t table name and -d database name are specified.
 Default table name is 'instance' and database name is 'euca'.
 My SQL user and password information are from the configuration file.
 Condi tions can be specified by -w where_condition option.

 **-t tbl_name**